RainMaker1707/C2_prompt/README.md

     ## Remarks to note
     - For now only non noisy data are available.
 Noisy data (low, medium and high noise) will be available soon.
     - For the first part example data focus on sessions.
 Beacons data will be available soon.
-    - DNS seems to not connect in sessions mode.
+    - DNS seems to not connect in sessions mode. __*Update:*__ on beacon mode it doesn't seem to work too.
     - The port 31337 (Elite) is only open when a multiplayer job is requested
-    - Port used to handle job as DNS or HTTP are the official one (43, 80, ...)
+    - Port used to handle job as DNS or HTTP are the official one (53, 80, 443, ...)
     - When an idle HTTP or HTTPS connection is active, much TCP packet are exchanged.